dbrrr/blog/_posts/2024-10-23-ships-darkness.markdown

 Unfortunately, organizational alignment isn't as well-defined a problem as positioning on the globe, so we may never get our version of a GPS.
 Even with excellent and responsive metrics and fast feedback cycles, you'll never know your exact "position" -- you can only reduce the range of error and reduce the cost of mistakes.
 Furthermore, by analogy, positioning is an *operational* problem for each individual ship/team.
 But an organization is a fleet -- good positional accuracy within each team is a necessary but not sufficient condition for alignment. **Even if the ships know exactly where they are, they still need to know their bearings** (i.e. where they're going).
 They also need the bearings of _the other ships_ in order to coordinate.

 How does this relate to noise?
 Well, I think noise which comes as *a result of* organizational friction can be compared to difficulty in finding your position and/or bearings *as a result of* moving together with a fleet.
+The sea is a violent environment: you need to deal with storms, rocks, currents, etc. These are all sources of noise.
+But greenhouse noise is the noise which the fleet imposes on itself, simply by trying to sail together.

 <div align="center" style="text-align: center; margin-bottom: 10px;">
    <img src="/assets/sailing_in_the_dark.webp" width="350px" style="padding:10px;" alt="This message has been brought to you by AI"/>